Robert-van-Engelen/Forth500/manual.md

 | `LSHIFT` | ( _u_ _+n_ -- (_u_<<_+n_) )
 | `RSHIFT` | ( _u_ _+n_ -- (_u_>>_+n_) )

-Integer overflow and underflow throws no exceptions.
+Integer overflow and underflow does not throw exceptions.
 In case of integer addition and subtraction, values wrap around.
-For all other integer operations, overflow and underflow produce unreliable values.
+For all other integer operations, overflow and underflow produce undefined values.

 The `MOD`, `/MOD`, and `*/MOD` words return a remainder on the stack.
 The quotient _q_ and remainder _r_ satisfy _q_ = _floor_(_a_ / _b_) such that